Do You Qualify for the New Jersey PILOT Program?

 By Alexander J. Narcise and Michael Kroll

 Under New Jersey’s Payment In Lieu of Taxes (“PILOT”) program (N.J.S.A.
 40A:20-1), many distressed areas of the state are seeing a resurgence.
-The PILOT program allows municipalities to exempt developers from property taxes for a set period of time when making improvements to existing buildings or creating new projects in areas in need of redevelopment, aiming to encourage commercial, residential, and industrial development.
-Developers would pay an annual service charge to the municipality instead of regular real estate taxes.
+The PILOT program allows municipalities to exempt developers from full property taxes for a set period of time when making improvements to existing buildings or creating new projects in areas in need of redevelopment, aiming to encourage commercial, residential, and industrial development.
+Developers would pay an annual service charge to the municipality instead of the full real estate taxes.

 Though there are different factors noted in the statute which describe what is defined as a “redevelopment area,” many towns allow for this or generate situations to make this advantageous for developers or private investors.
-Once approved, PILOT tax exemptions could last for 30 years from the date of project completion for developments under the Long Term Tax Exemption Law.
+Once approved, PILOT tax exemptions could last for 30 years (some periods are shorter) from the date of project completion for developments under the Long Term Tax Exemption Law.
 These exemptions not only save a developer in real estate taxes, but could provide an increase in the fair market value of the property as a result of higher net operating income (“NOI”).
 For instance, a project may see an NOI savings of approximately $100,000 a year by reason of the PILOT program.
 At a 5% cap rate, this translates into a potential increase of $2 million in the fair market value of the property.

 One other item to remember is that as part of the PILOT programs, most towns require an annual audit performed by a licensed CPA.
 Generally, audits are due 90 days after year end.
 Also as part of the application process we can assist reviewing the financial agreements up front during the negotiation of agreements to help developers avoid common known mistakes and assist with the putting together the fiscal plan which must be submitted with the financial agreement.

-Alex Narcise, CPA, is the partner in charge of the Real Estate & Construction Services Group, specializing in all areas of accounting, audit and tax for family owned real estate businesses.
+Alexander J. Narcise, CPA, is the partner in charge of the Real Estate & Construction Services Group, specializing in all areas of accounting, audit and tax for family owned real estate businesses.
 Reach him at email@example.com or 973.994.9400.